sonyarianto/dauh/README.md

 # dauh

 Detect well-known CLI on your computer.
 Is PHP exists?
 Is Node.js exists? and many more, along with its version.
-This tool is like a quick checkup of several well-known cli.
+This tool is like a quick checkup of several well-known CLI.

 ## Installation